RomeCore/RCParsing/README.md

 ### Contributions are welcome!

-This framework is born recently (1.5 months ago) and not all features are tested
+This framework is born recently (1.5 months ago) and some little features may not be tested.

 If you have an idea about this project, you can report it to `Issues`.
 For contributing code, please fork the repository and make your changes in a new branch.
 Once you're ready, create a pull request to merge your changes into the main branch.
 Pull requests should include a clear description of what was changed and why.